 B3 (Niacin) - Can help increase scalp circulation.
 Natural sources: chicken, turkey, fish, wheat germ.

 B5 (Pantothenic acid) - Important for adrenal gland function and conversion of carbohydrates and fats into energy.
-Pantothenic acid is considered to the best vitamins for thinning hair and hair loss. hair color.
+Pantothenic acid is considered to the best vitamins for thinning hair and hair loss.
 Natural sources: whole grains, liver, kidney, egg yolk.

 Vitamin B12 (cobalamin) - Essential for normal metabolic function of cells and nervous system.
 Hair loss and pernicious anaemia could eventually result from a vitamin B12 deficiency.
 Natural sources: meat, fish, poultry, eggs.

-Folic Acid - Possibly the most important of all the vitamins for thinning hair, hair loss and preventing loss of hair color.
+Folic Acid - Possibly the most important of all the vitamins for thinning hair, hair loss and preventing loss of hair colour.
 It's also very important for women (especially if pregnant).
 Natural sources: chicken, nuts, soya and fortified breakfast cereals.

 Inositol - A diet lacking inositol can cause skin irritation/eczema, nerve problems and even baldness.
 Inositol can help reduce cholesterol levels in the blood.
 Natural sources: soya lecithin, wheat germ, barley and black-eye peas.